etefera/kpt/docs/reference/live.md

 ```

 When the updated package is applied, `config-map-1` is automatically
-deleted (pruned) since it is omitted.
+deleted (pruned) because it is omitted.

 In order to take advantage of this automatic clean-up, a package must contain
 an **Inventory Template**, which is a ConfigMap with a special label.
-An example is:
+Observe the below example.

 ```yaml
 apiVersion: v1